A TOWN BUILT ON SKIING

 The cuisine and drink in Poland is exquisite and perfectly suited for those winter days on the mountain.
 Zakopane town itself is jam-packed with traditional taverns serving delicacies, alongside its own local culture which is rich in its unique styles of food, speech, design, music and costume.

-If you’re feeling energetic after a Snomads’ dinner, there’s plenty of nightlife in town in the form of pubs, craft-beer bars and lively night clubs for the after hours.
+If you’re feeling energetic after dinner from one of the many restaurants, taverns or take-outs, there’s plenty of nightlife in town in the form of pubs, craft-beer bars and lively night clubs for the after hours.

 - Hot thermal water park and spa